strboul/git-substatus/README.md

 [![PyPI version](https://badge.fury.io/py/git-substatus.svg)](https://pypi.org/project/git-substatus/)
 <!-- badges: end -->

-A command-line tool to inspect the status of git repositories from a directory (e.g., a common project folder).
-You can see:
+A command-line tool to inspect the status of git repositories from a directory, like a folder keeping the git projects.
+You can therefore view:

 + status